-3. Penalties: up to one year in jail and fines; or a civil fine of \$500 or civil law suits.
+Penalties can be up to one year in jail and fines; or a civil fine of \$500 or civil law suits.

-III.
+II.
 OTHER ETHICS LAWS

 The above laws are not the only ones that apply to Board and Commission members.
-There are other laws that apply to you under Chapter 112 Florida Statutes and Chapter 602, Jacksonville Ordinance Code that cover the following:
+There are other laws that apply to you under Chapter 112 Florida Statutes and Chapter 602, Jacksonville Ordinance Code.
+Here are some of the laws that apply to you: